University Law Enforcement Officer

 The current agreement between the University and the University of Toledo Police Patrolman’s Association (UTPPA) – the union that represents all officers and sergeants – includes annual step increases, as well as shift differential.
-The top rate of pay for a police officer, bargaining unit classifications ULEO 1, is $26.05 ($54,189.33 annually).
+Click here for a listing of the wage structure.

 - Four (4) years of service with the department

 - A bachelor’s degree

 - Above average evaluations

 Sergeants, or ULEO 3s, have a pay scale from $63,947.15 annually to $67,592.39 annually.

 The wages listed above are based on an officer working first shift (days).
 Shift differential based upon shift assignments adds an additional $.40 per hour ($832 annually) for officers on second shift (afternoons), $.25 per hour ($520 annually) for those on third shift (midnights), or $.35 per hour ($728 annually) for those on swing shift (overlapping afternoons and midnights).

 UTPPA members are part of the Ohio Public Employees Retirement System (PERS), for Law Enforcement Officers.
 As part of this plan, they may retire at age 52 (or later), if they have completed at least 25 years of service in PERS-LE.
 The employee’s contribution is 9% of each paycheck.
 The University contributes 16.7% The University also provides, at no cost, a group term life and accidental death and dismemberment policy.
 The coverage for UTPPA members is 2.045 times base annual salary.